 For NHL patients with residual disease that is growing despite active treatment, see Refractory NHL below.

-Sometimes, standard treatments stop working well for NHL (called progressive NHL), or the lymphoma may come back very quickly (within six months of standard treatment).
-This is called refractory NHL.
+If standard treatments stop working well for NHL or the lymphoma comes back within six months of standard treatment, this is called refractory NHL.
 Patients with this diagnosis are encouraged to talk with doctors who are lymphoma experts to discuss options for the best treatment plan.
 Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials .

 Choice of treatment for refractory NHL depends on three factors: where the cancer is, the type of treatment given previously, and the patient’s overall health.
 The doctor may suggest chemotherapy, stem cell transplantation, or a clinical trial.
 Supportive care will also be important to help relieve symptoms and side effects.